 For information about additional scholarships please visit our External Scholarships web page.

 Eastern Finland offers courses across a range of disciplines.
-For more information about the course offerings please visit the following pages:
+Students are able to apply to the Kuopio or Joensuu campuses.
+For more information please visit the ISEP Eastern Finland webpage.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
 Students participating on the ISEP program will be required to enroll in 12-18 credits per semester.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.